Phuks-co/throat/README.md

 If you prefer to develop on docker
  - The provided Docker resources only support Postgres
  - You still must copy `example.config.yaml` to `config.yaml` and make any changes you want
+ - Create an initial manifest.json by using `NPM_CMD="run build" make docker-npm`
  - In addition, configs are overridden by environment variables set in docker-compose.yml which reference the redis and postgres services created by docker-compose.